Primary care for you and your family, close to home.

 Patients face cancer with confidence at Wellstar because of our multidisciplinary care model, the depth of our physicians’ expertise and access to advanced treatments close to home.
 In fact, we have more than 300 healthcare providers that focus on care for patients with cancer at nine cancer programs with convenient locations across Georgia.

 Our multidisciplinary teams surround patients and their families with knowledgeable and compassionate support.
 Specialty programs for patients are led by physicians with advanced training.
 Here, patients see leading specialists who are experts in their fields.
-Additionally, our physicians have a direct connection to Mayo Clinic and can request detailed consultations and second opinions for complex cases, at no additional cost to the patient.
+Additionally, our physicians have a direct connection to Mayo Clinic experts through the Mayo Clinic Care Network and can request detailed consultations and second opinions for complex cases, at no additional cost to the patient.

 Because of Wellstar’s integrated approach to cancer treatment, our programs are nationally recognized by The American College of Surgeons (ACS) Commission on Cancer and the Care Continuum Centers of Excellence (CCCOE), a program of the GO2 Foundation for Lung Cancer, among others.